 The Florida manatee is a large marine mammal that can reach around 3500 pounds and grow more than twelve feet long.
 While these “Gentle Giants” were once endangered, their population has increased over the past few decades and they are now listed as “threatened” in the US.
 For most of the year Florida manatees are widely dispersed throughout or community’s waterways.
 During the winter months in Northeast Florida, these manatees head for the warmer waters of our natural spring system.

 In Northeast Florida, both gopher tortoises and their burrows are protected by state law and relocation permits must be obtained from the Florida Fish and Wildlife Conservation Commission before disturbing burrows due to construction activities.
-JEA has saved over 150 gopher tortoises from harm during utility construction over the past 5 years through local relocation activities and modification of construction work practices.
+JEA has saved over 190 gopher tortoises from harm during utility construction through local relocation activities and modification of construction work practices.

 Annual Bird Count

-Volunteers from JEA’s Environmental Group will join forces with the Duval Audubon Society to count birds at JEA’s Northside Generating Station on December 30.
-Last year, volunteers counted 26 species.
+Volunteers from JEA’s Environmental Group join forces each year with the Duval Audubon Society to count birds at JEA’s Northside Generating Station.

 More on Duval Audubon Society

 Ospreys build their nests by placing large sticks atop tall trees, utility poles, channel markers and manmade platforms.
-Here at JEA, our Energy Department regularly relocate Osprey nests from electric power lines and substation infrastructure to limit power outages and harm to the ospreys themselves.
-This activity has become so common that Ospreys have adapted to artificial nest sites and now nest in areas once considered unsuitable.
+Here at JEA, our Energy Department regularly relocates osprey nests from electric power lines and substation infrastructure to limit power outages and harm to the ospreys themselves.
+This activity has become so common that ospreys have adapted to artificial nest sites and now nest in areas once considered unsuitable.